 Stink Bug Control

 Nasty.
 By now you’ve probably had the displeasure of squishing a stink bug and experiencing that “unique”, shall we say… smell.
 The brown marmorated stinkbug first invaded Allentown, Pennsylvania in the late 1990′s from Asia.
 Supposedly they hitched a ride in shipping containers.
-Since the late 90′s they have slowly made their way south, working their way through Pennsylvania then heading south to Maryland, Washington DC and Virginia and continues to make its way south and west.
-I’ve even heard that a few have been seen as far north as Connecticut.
+Since the late 90′s they have slowly made their way south to Maryland and Virginia.
 While these bugs are just pests to us, their real danger is to our agricultural crops.
 They are killers, attacking our food source with a vengeance.

 Stink Bug Control That Works